Skip to content

 Address health conditions that affect your sleep

 Certain health conditions affect your sleep quality.
 Anxiety, depression, hormonal imbalances, and dependency on sleeping pills or alcohol have a significant impact on our sleep patterns.
-If you suspect any of these are an issue for you, check with your naturopathic doctor to rule them out.
+If you suspect any of these are an issue, check with your naturopathic doctor to rule them out.
 Often, treating the underlying conditions will help you get the sleep you need.

 Create a healthy sleep routine